AlainParadis/wil/portfolio-development.md

 If a designer agrees to meet, prepare questions about portfolio building, industry trends, and career advice.

 #### Take notes
 Note suggested changes to your work during the meeting.
+If you see multiple designers, you may find that you get contradicting advice.
+Take it all in.
+Craft the path that suits you best.

 #### Follow Up
 Send a thank-you email expressing your appreciation for their time and insights.
-If you make changes to your work, you could share with them to keep the conversation going.
+If you make changes to your work, you should share with them to keep the conversation going.

+Other Summer Activities

-Seek out local events to attend to network with practicing designers.
+In addition to building your portfolio, you can seek out local events to attend to network with practicing designers.
 There's [Creative Mornings](https://creativemornings.com/cities/ott), [Ottawa Design Club](https://www.ottdesign.club), and [others](https://www.eventbrite.ca).

 ### The Benefits